Competition Details

 • Excessive blurring, excessive darkening of background, excessive vignetting.

-• No Generative AI Tools: Generative AI software can be defined as software that produces artifacts that did not exist in the original photo.
+• Generative AI Tools: Generative AI software can be defined as software that produces artifacts that did not exist in the original photo.

 Original RAW files straight out of the camera will be requested from all finalists for auditing purposes, as well as a high-res .jpg.
 An entry may be disqualified if a RAW or original JPEG image is not available.
-We will be contacting photographers for the RAW and high-res images during mid December, 2023, before our second round of judging begins.
+We will be contacting photographers for the RAW and high-res images during mid December, 2024, before our second round of judging begins.

 Category Details